 - Find trusted options in senior living: If you are ready to simplify your life or need some extra care as you grow older, you will find options in senior living from an experienced healthcare provider at Northwestern Medicine.

-Northwestern Medicine Geriatrics works closely with Northwestern University's Buehler Center on Aging to provide a multidisciplinary geriatric evaluation and treatment service.
-The service draws upon the expertise of geriatricians, clinical nurse specialists and clinical social workers to develop individualized treatment plans that address each patient's medical, functional and emotional needs and promote independence.
+Northwestern Medicine Geriatrics works to provide multidisciplinary geriatric evaluation and treatment services, drawing upon the expertise of geriatricians, clinical nurse specialists and clinical social workers to develop individualized treatment plans that address each patient’s medical, functional and emotional needs and to promote independence.

-In addition, Northwestern Medicine Geriatrics and the Stone Institute of Psychiatry provide older adult outpatient diagnostic and therapeutic services and inpatient psychiatric care.
-The Geriatric Health Ministry at Northwestern Memorial Hospital works with local clergy and congregation members to develop health counseling, screening and educational programs for seniors, as well as assessments of home-bound or isolated patients.
+Northwestern Medicine Geriatrics provides older outpatient diagnostic and therapeutic services for patients.
+The Geriatric Health Ministry at Northwestern Memorial Hospital works with local clergy and congregation members to develop health counseling, screening and educational programs for seniors, as well as assessments of homebound or isolated patients.

 What is a geriatrician?